 Ayesha Tan-Jones: Definitely communication, connection, and kindness.
 Be radically kind to everyone, not just your friends.
 It’s so important to connect with people and to help each other find those gems in the city.
 Fall back in love with London and make those communities and make those pockets of love.
 It's such a small thing but it’s so important.
 We need more compassion, I think.

 You mentioned that you're also making some products from the film as real-life objects.
 Why is that something that's important to you?

 Ayesha Tan-Jones: In the film, there's Yonivel, which is the evil corporation – this conglomerate company that would sell people oxygen masks.
 After fictionalising this company, I kind of became the company and started selling incense holders which were made from the mould that I used in the film.
 It was a way of making some quick pocket money after graduation but it's turned into a little bit of a business now, which made me realise that as an artist you can't just make art and be an artist.
 You have to think business and you've got to be a business person if you're going to survive.

 What simple bit of advice would you give to someone who wanted to get involved in counteracting climate change but has no idea how to get started?

-Ayesha Tan-Jones: Start by thinking about your life and think about what your affect is on the world.
+Ayesha Tan-Jones: Start by thinking about your life and think about what your effect is on the world.
 How much plastic do you consume?
 Do you need to consume that?
-Do you buy a bottle everyday or do you buy one bottle of water that can be reused and refilled?
-Do you eat meat everyday?
+Do you buy a bottle every day or do you buy one bottle of water that can be reused and refilled?
+Do you eat meat every day?
 Or could you eat less meat and rely less on the animal industry which has got a huge output of emission?
 Do you cycle?
 You know, little things.
 You don’t need to go around with a placard protesting – you could just start by changing minor things in your life that do make a massive difference.